warfroggyCA/clash-intelligence-dashboard/FEATURE_INVENTORY.md

 - Complex state management (no Zustand complexity)
 - Multiple data sources (SSOT = Supabase only)
 - Duplicate implementations (one way to do everything)
-- Obsolete metrics (ACE replaced by WCI)
+- Obsolete metrics (ACE and WCI replaced by VIP Score)
 - Broken/unused features (clean house)
 - Architecture confusion (Simple Architecture only)